SEI-R-2-22/u3_lesson_redux_intro/README.md

 export default store
 ```

-Now, head over to the React app `index.js` where we call `ReactDom.render()`.
+Now, head over to the React app `index.js` where we call `root.render()`.
 We need to connect our new Redux store to our React app.
 Make our `index.js` look like the following:

 ```js
 import React from 'react'